EnviroDIY/ModularSensors/examples/menu_a_la_carte/walkthrough.md

 The number of readings to average from the sensor is optional, but can be supplied as the fourth argument for the constructor if desired.

 @see @ref dht_page

 [//]: # ( @snippet{lineno} menu_a_la_carte.ino dht )
 ___

+[//]: # ( @subsection menu_dht AOSong DHT )
+### Apogee SQ212

+Here is the code for the Apogee SQ-212 quantum light sensor.
+The SQ-212 is not directly connected to the MCU, but rather to an TI ADS1115 that communicates with the MCU.
+The Arduino pin controlling power on/off and the analog data channel _on the TI ADS1115_ are required for the sensor constructor.
+If your ADD converter is not at the standard address of 0x48, you can enter its actual address as the third argument.
+The number of readings to average from the sensor is optional, but can be supplied as the fourth argument for the constructor if desired.

+@see @ref sq212_page

+[//]: # ( @snippet{lineno} menu_a_la_carte.ino dht )
+___